inabikarilibrary/inalib/inapedia/players/french/koro.md

 # Koro

-Koro is a French player, maining Nomash.
+Koro is a French :fr: player, maining Nomash.

 ## Achievements